Related Topics

 It happened to Alice Lin.
 As reported by KCAL News, the 80-year-old widow received an unexpected message from a man on the app WeChat.
 A good friendship seemed to blossom, and her new friend persuaded her to download a cryptocurrency trading app.
 In the end, Lin lost more than $700,000 after emptying her retirement and savings accounts to invest in what appeared to be a promising financial opportunity.

-"The retirement security of Americans across the board is at risk,” said Christine Kieffer, Senior Director of the FINRA Investor Education Foundation, during a panel at Age + Action 2024.
+"The retirement security of Americans across the board is at risk,” said Christine Kieffer, Senior Director of the FINRA Investor Education Foundation.
 “And we have international crime syndicates behind a lot of the scams that are growing.
 This is a problem that needs everybody's attention."

 What tricks do scammers use to target older adults?

-Thieves use several psychological tactics to gain a victim’s confidence and manipulate them into doing what the thief wants.
+Thieves use several psychological tactics to gain our confidence and manipulate us into doing what the thief wants.
 Knowing the techniques scammers use—and how to combat them—can help you beat them at their own game.

 How are psychological tricks used in payment scams that target seniors?
 Below are the top five.